17 Jokes That All Political Reporters And Junkies Love To Make On Twitter

 4. Turnout

-Another favorite cliche of political pundits is that the results on Election Day will “all come down to turnout.”
+Another favourite cliche of political pundits is that the results on Election Day will “all come down to turnout.”
 These are in jest:

 It’ll all come down to turnout RT @LoganDobson: Did the Israeli election end up coming down to crucial Waukesha nafa?